 However (and this is another reason I’ve updated this review), I’ve seen a rather scathing review of Contena from someone who wasn’t particularly impressed with the coaching service.
 The reviewer claims that the coaching lacked substance.
 I have to reserve judgement here as I’ve not been in a position to have first-hand experience of the coaching, but you may wish to read the review linked above.
 It’s worth noting that the review is on the Medium platform and doesn’t contain any affiliate links, so there’s no reason to doubt the motives of the reviewer.

 Is Contena Worthwhile?

-However, a more pertinent question is whether people will consider Contena worth the money being charged for it – and that’s where it all gets a little trickier.
+However, a more pertinent question than whether Contena is worthwhile is whether people will consider it worth the money being charged for it – and that’s where it all gets a little trickier.